Absolute continuity, supports and idempotent splitting in categorical probability: Background on Markov categories

 For instance, the Giry monad on the category of measurable spaces $\meas$ gives rise to $\stoch$, the Giry monad on the category of standard Borel spaces $\borelmeas$ to $\borelstoch$, and the non-empty power set monad on $\set$ produces $\setmulti$.
 See \cite[Section 3]{fritz2023representable} for more details. \end{enumerate} \end{example}

-\begin{example} Expanding on \ref{it:monad_examples}, another example of an affine commutative monad on a cartesian category is the probability monad on $\cat{Top}$.
+\begin{example} Expanding on \ref{it:monad_examples}, another example of an affine symmetric monoidal monad on a cartesian category is the probability monad on $\cat{Top}$.
 It is given by taking $\tau$-smooth Borel measures on topological spaces \cite[Section 4]{fritz2019support}.
 We denote the resulting Kleisli category by $\cat{TopStoch}$, which is equivalently the category of topological spaces and \emph{continuous} Markov kernels, where the continuity is with respect to the \emph{$A$-topology} on measures.
-In particular, a Markov kernel $p \colon A \to X$ is continuous if, for every open $U \subseteq X$, the map $a \mapsto p(U|a)$ is lower semi-continuous.
+In particular, a Markov kernel $p \colon A \to X$ is continuous if and only if the map $a \mapsto p(U|a)$ is lower semi-continuous for every open $U \subseteq X$.

 The resulting monad can be restricted to Tychonoff (meaning $T_{3\nicefrac{1}{2}}$) spaces, which include all metric spaces and compact Hausdorff spaces.
 In this case, the topology on each space of probability measures can be equivalently taken to be the weak topology induced by the integration maps against continuous functions \cite{banakh}.
 We call the resulting Kleisli category $\tychstoch$.